forrtproject/forrtproject.github.io/content/about/about/about.md

 weight = 5  # Order that this section will appear.

 title = "About us"
-subtitle = "*In pursuit of the best conceivable educational practices in higher education*" classtitle = "text-center"
+subtitle = "*Advocating for the integration of open and reproducible science into higher education*" classtitle = "text-center"

 [design]